pmndrs/gltfjsx/readme.md

   const { nodes, materials } = useGLTF<GLTFResult>('/model.gltf')
 ```

-#### Transform
+#### ⚡️ Auto-transform (compression, resize)

-Preparing models for the web is not that easy.
-Gltfjsx has a `--transform` flag which creates a draco-compressed, 1024x1024-texture-resized, deduped and pruned GLTF ready to be consumed on a  web site.
+With the `--transform` flag it creates a draco-compressed, 1024x1024-texture-resized, deduped and pruned GLTF ready to be consumed on a  web site.
 It uses [glTF-Transform](https://github.com/donmccurdy/glTF-Transform).
-It will not alter the original but create a copy and append `-transformed.glb`.
+It will not alter the original but create a copy and append `[modelname]-transformed.glb`.

 ## Using the parser stand-alone